andrewyy677/metaExpertPro/README.md

 --dda_cycle1_RAM xxx --dda_cycle2_RAM xxx --dda_cycle3_RAM xxx
 ```
 ### Results
-- DDA-MS based spectral library: metaEx/Results/00.DDAspectrallib/proteinInference/s2_inference/output/xxx_spectral_library_date.tsv
+- DDA-MS-based spectral library: metaEx/Results/00.DDAspectrallib/proteinInference/s2_inference/output/xxx_spectral_library_date.tsv
-- DDA-MS based protein sequences:
+- DDA-MS-based protein sequences:
   metaEx/Results/00.DDAspectrallib/proteinInference/s2_inference/output/xxx.fasta
-- DIA-MS based peptide and protein quantitative matrices:
+- DIA-MS-based peptide and protein quantitative matrices:
 metaEx/Results/01.DIAquant

 ## Part 2: run metaExpertPro for functional and taxonomic annotation and quantitative matrices generation.

 ### Folders and files
-1. For eggnog-mapper based eggnog annotation:
+1. For eggnog-mapper-based eggnog annotation:

-To perform eggnog annotation using eggnog-mapper, the eggnog-mapper database files including eggnog.db and eggnog_proteins.dmnd were required to download from the example folder and placed to the folder metaEx/software/eggnog-mapper/eggnog-mapper-data/
+For conducting eggnog annotation via eggnog-mapper, the essential eggnog-mapper database files, namely eggnog.db and eggnog_proteins.dmnd, are necessary.
+You can obtain the compressed files by accessing the following link () on Baidu Cloud Drive (with the extraction code being ).
+Subsequently, these files need to be decompressed and positioned within the directory path metaEx/software/eggnog-mapper/eggnog-mapper-data/.

 Note: The sizes of the eggnog.db and eggnog_proteins.dmnd files are approximately 42 GB.

-2. For GhostKOALA based KO annotation:
+2. For GhostKOALA-based KO annotation:

-The GhostKOALA based KO annotation can only be done through the webserver (https://www.kegg.jp/ghostkoala/)
+The GhostKOALA-based KO annotation can only be done through the webserver (https://www.kegg.jp/ghostkoala/)
 The users need to upload the .fasta file in the folder metaEx/Results/00.DDAspectrallib/proteinInference/s2_inference/output generated from the Part 1 run to the GhostKOALA.

-Then, place the results of GhostKOALA to the folder metaEx/Results
+Then, place the results of GhostKOALA in the folder metaEx/Results

 3. A folder for sample name, batch ID, and label (metaEx/sampleLabel):

 Sample label input file is required as .csv format and the example content is shown in the example folder.

-### Get help of all command line parameters:
+### Get help with all command line parameters:

 ```
 docker run -it --rm -u $(id -u):$(id -g) guomics2017/metaexpertpro:v1 sh /metaEx/src/02.Annotation/01.annotation.sh --help